Samyaryal/Assignment-Webshop/README.md

 Npm start

-Browser can be viewed in http://localhost:3000/
+Page can be vieweed in port http://localhost:3000/